LidkeLab/matlab-instrument-control/src/+mic/+powermeter/@abstract/Readme.md

-# MIC_PowerMeter_Abstract
+# mic.powermeter.abstract

 ## Description
-`MIC_PowerMeter_Abstract` is a MATLAB class derived from `MIC_Abstract` to interface with the power meter (specifically the PM100D model).
+`mic.powermeter.abstract` is a MATLAB class derived from `mic.abstract` to interface with the power meter (specifically the PM100D model).
 It enables the measurement of optical power and temperature, and displays this data in real-time through a graphical user interface (GUI).

 ## Features
 - **Real-Time Data Acquisition**: Measures and plots power or temperature data in real time.